 107 Kingsland High Street,

-Located in the east London inner city district of Dalston.
-A great local cinema that originally opened in 1915 as the Kingsland Empire, designed by architects Percy C. Adams & George Coles of the architectural firm Adams & Coles, in a Neo-Classical style.
+Located in the (now) trendy east London inner city district of Dalston, and built on the site of the Kingsland Palace of Animated Pictures (a 1909 shop conversion).
+It was a very grand early silent cinema that opened in 1915 as the 1,000-seat Kingsland Empire, designed by architects Percy C. Adams & George Coles of the architectural firm Adams & Coles, in an elaborate Neo-Classical style.

-The Rio Cinema is a Grade II Listed building.
+The Rio Cinema became a Grade II Listed building in 1999.

 Just login to your account and subscribe to this theater.